-This blog post describes the basics of the 5-bar parallel robots -aka- five bar linkage and how to build one using ACROME's Smart Motor Drivers and DC brushed motors.
+This blog post describes the basics of the 5-bar parallel robots -aka- five bar linkage and how to build one using ACROME's Smart Motion Devices and DC brushed motors.
 Sample Python codes are provided.

 This blog post is an introduction on building Autonomous Mobile Robots.
 Acrome's Autonomus Mobile Robot is given as an example system with its bill of materials (BOM) list, example code and further development topics of SLAM, AI and ROS.